notreallyimran/Glaucoma-Detection-App/README.md

 # Project Files
-1. crop dataset - preprocesses data
-2. train_model.m - trains data
+1. train_model.m - Contains all the working code
-3. generate_features - Features extraction
-4. generate_report_metrics - displays confusion matrix, ROC-AUC snd performance parameters
-5. app1.mlapp - Runs our detection app
+2. app1.mlapp - Runs our detection app
-6. glaucoma_model.mat - contains saved workspace, trained model
+3. projectworkspace.mat [ https://drive.google.com/file/d/19TZBsUBiqwZvrtBxaPBgHurL9zbI6muk/view?usp=sharing ] - contains saved workspace, trained model

 # Before Running the App
-1. This app only work on Matlab R2024a and later version
+1. This app only works on Matlab R2024a and later version
-2. Download glaucoma_model.mat here - https://drive.google.com/file/d/10eP-Mn-oUcI9XonSb4_QwCzXLluoixYs/view?usp=drive_link
+2. Download projectworkspace.mat
 3. Make sure all files are in the same directory
 4. Install these Toolboxes on Matlab:
    - deep learning toolbox